10th February 2007

 31st August 2008

-Work continued on the complex foundations, and the concrete rings were being placed in their final positions, in preparation for pouring the concrete footers.
+Work continued on the complex foundations, and the concrete rings were being placed in their final positions in preparation for pouring the concrete footers.

 8th September 2008

 Ride parts had now started to arrive on site.
 The aerial views taken from Colossus clearly show the large station foundation in more detail, and various other footers around the site.
-The large foundation being created above the red metal container would be for the lift and drop structure.
+The large footer being created above the red metal container would be for the lift and drop structure.

 11th September 2008

-In only a couple of days, major progress was made on the future indoor track sections, with these photos showing the completion of the station, turn, drop in to the trench, curve, and slanted block brake.
+In only a couple of days, major progress was made on the future indoor track sections, with these photos showing the completion of the station, turn, drop into the trench, curve, and slanted block brake.

 7th October 2008